HarmanSingh013/rag-chatbot-carlson/README.md

+## Code & files
+To run the code, upload the data files from a folder named "data" in the Colab environment and set up the necessary key. 📌[Colab](https://colab.research.google.com/drive/1_TYG8saveyjD1yY4RKJRxZfFySosIW6Q)

 ## RAG Chatbot for Carlson School of Management

 Traditional generative AI systems are prone to hallucinations and cannot access information beyond their training cutoff.
 This project builds a Retrieval-Augmented Generation (RAG) chatbot for the Carlson School of Management's website, grounding the language model's responses in verified, retrieved content rather than relying solely on parametric memory.